dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 surveillance, the weaponization of synchronicity can drive someone insane -- EASILY!
 This is how the mafia threatens you, by the way.
 They use the idea of the Kantian Category along with provocation of synchronicity to send the signal: BACK OFF! ... from what?
-If i don't know, i can't heed your threat.
+If I don't know, I can't heed your threat.
 It's meaningless.

 <a name="the-algebraic-topology-of-hyperplanes" />